- The Stockton Symphony

 Several of Mr. Jaffe’s own arrangements have been commissioned by and performed with orchestras in Aspen, Chicago, Long Beach, and Stockton, including his Symphonic Birthday and his transcription of Haydn’s Arianna a Naxos for Jan DeGaetani, which was also performed by the Chamber Music Society of Lincoln Center.
 A CD of his lullaby arrangements was released on the Chandos label, featuring mezzo-soprano Nadia Pelle with Yuli Turovsky directing I Musici de Montréal.

-Mr. Jaffe appeared on NBC’s First Camera in a show devoted to Tanglewood, where he was coached by Leonard Bernstein, Seiji Ozawa, Gunther Schuller, and Gustav Meier, He also studied conducting with Andor Toth, Paul Vermel, Charles Bruck, and Herbert Blomstedt.
-Peter Jaffe’s instrumental background includes extensive performing on the violin, viola, and keyboard.
-He served for a season as acting concertmaster of the Atlantic Symphony Orchestra in Halifax, Nova Scotia, and for several years as staff pianist and vocal accompanist at the Aspen Music Festival.
-He often conducts from the harpsichord when performing Baroque or early Classic repertoire.
+Mr. Jaffe appeared on NBC’s First Camera in a show devoted to Tanglewood, where he was coached by Seiji Ozawa, Gunther Schuller, Gustav Meier, and Leonard Bernstein—a brief segment was later included in the American Masters special honoring Bernstein.
+Mr. Jaffe also studied conducting with Andor Toth, Paul Vermel, Charles Bruck, and Herbert Blomstedt.
+His instrumental background includes extensive performing on the violin, viola, and keyboard, and he often conducts from the harpsichord when performing Baroque or early Classic repertoire.